 2) “But my doctor treats the whole family.”

-I’ve had several patients in the past who were worried that talking to their doctor about their addiction could lead to others in their family knowing.
-Because of HIPAA, doctors are unable to discuss substance abuse history with anyone unless the patient gives them permission to do so.
+Many people are concerned that discussing addiction with their doctor might jeopardize their privacy if members of their family or close community see the same physician.
+However, due to HIPAA, doctors are forbidden to discuss any kind of medical history, including substance abuse, with anyone without the patient explicitly granting permission to do so.
 Discussing substance use disorder or recovery with anyone who has not been authorized to receive that information is illegal.
-Personal information about addiction is not only protected by hospital regulations but the law as well.
+Personal information about addiction is not only protected by hospital regulations, but the law as well.

-A few patients don’t deem telling their doctor necessary because they think that they will be able to hold themselves accountable.
-The problem with this however is that doctors who are unaware of someone’s addiction status may prescribe a narcotic to them in treatment for an ailment.
+Some patients don’t consider it necessary to tell their doctor about their history with addiction because they think that they will be able to hold themselves accountable.
+The problem with this, however, is that doctors who are unaware of someone’s addiction status may prescribe a narcotic to them in treatment for an ailment.
 A simple prescription can be a relapse in disguise.
-Although a person in recovery may think that they will always have the strength to say no, every day is different.
+Although someone in recovery may think that they will always have the strength to say no, the reality is that every day is different.
 A recovering addict could have had a particularly tough day, or encountered some other triggers, making them an easy target for a relapse.
-If your doctor is aware of your addiction history, he or she can help hold you accountable in your recovery.
+If your doctor is aware of your addiction history, they can help to set you up for success in your road to ongoing recovery.

-If you’d like additional suggestions for how to talk with your doctor about being in recovery from a substance use disorder, consider working with a counselor from Rehab After Work.
+If you’d like additional suggestions for how to talk with your doctor about being in recovery from a substance use disorder, consider talking to a counselor from Rehab After Work.
 You can schedule an intake appointment today by calling (610) 644-6464.